-Children need healthy food to grow and succeed, yet nearly 400,000 kids in New Jersey don’t have adequate access to nutritious meals.
-Our work feeding children is an investment in their bright futures, providing them with opportunities to reach their full potential and laying the right foundations to break the cycle of poverty.
+Children need healthy food to grow and succeed, yet 200,000 kids in New Jersey don’t have adequate access to nutritious meals.
+CFBNJ’s work feeding children is an investment in their bright futures, providing them with opportunities to reach their full potential and laying the right foundations to break the cycle of poverty.

 We fill the nutrition gap for food insecure kids by providing nourishing after-school meals every day so they don’t go home to sleep on empty stomachs.
 The program, which also includes a nutrition education component aimed at teaching students about well-balanced diets, currently serves 25 sites across the state – combating hunger and its health effects for thousands of New Jersey children.

 If you are from a school, nonprofit organization, after-school program, or faith-based organizations that’s interested in implementing the Family Pack program, click here.

 For kids who receive free or reduced-price school meals and after-school dinners at our Kids Cafes, summer vacation can mean an end to a reliable source of food.
 In order to bridge the gap, we serve breakfast and lunch to children in need at sites across the state — including Boys & Girls Clubs, recreation centers and libraries — through the USDA’s Summer Food Service Program (SFSP).